 The Fitbit Inspire 2 replaces both the original Inspire and Inspire HR, and joins Fitbit's other non-smartwatch activity tracker, the Charge 4; read our comparison of the Inspire 2 and the Charge 4.
 While the Inspire 2 lacks the built-in GPS and altimeter, we think it's a better choice for many in terms of features for the price.

-The version 2 Inspire doesn't offer a lot to tempt Inspire HR owners to upgrade, although Inspire owners should consider the benefits of its heart-rate monitor.
+The version 2 Inspire doesn't offer a lot to tempt Inspire HR owners to upgrade, although Inspire (version 1) owners should consider the benefits of its heart-rate monitor.

 Design and build